shasdemir/blog-app/README.md

 blog-app
 ========

-This is a simple blog application I made for Udacity's Web Development course.
+This is a simple blog application I made.
 The code is ready for deployment to Google App Engine, except for the secret text used in hashing cookies.

 The first commit passes the Lesson 6 exam.
 Others add extra features or improvements, but may not necessarily pass the exam.